philwo/siso/README.md

 ## Status

 Siso is under development and not yet ready for general use.

+As of end of 2024 Q1, Siso is used in all CQ builders in Chromium.

 As of April 2023, we are dogfooding Siso with invited Chrome developers.
 Please check [go/chrome-build-dogfood](http://go/chrome-build-dogfood) for more information.